Shahjalal University of Science and Technology

-Shahjalal University of Science and Technology (SUST) is a public research based university in Sylhet, Bangladesh.
+The Shahjalal University of Science and Technology, abbreviated as SUST, is a public research university in Sylhet, Bangladesh.
+Established in 1986, it is one of the leading universities in pioneering research and education in the physical sciences and engineering in the country.

 It is the 8th oldest university of the country and the first university to adopt American credit system.
-The university is known for its pioneering research and education in the physical sciences and engineering.
-In 2016, SUST ranked as the top research university in Bangladesh (610th in the world) by Scopus-SCImago institution ranking.
-In 2017, the university had highest research expenditure among all universities in Bangladesh.
+In 2017, the university had the highest research expenditure among all universities in Bangladesh.
 Following the success of SUST, twelve more STEM universities have been established in the country by the Government of Bangladesh.

 History

 Shahjalal University of Science and Technology was established in 1986.
 The campus is located in Kumargaon, approximately six kilometers away from the heart of Sylhet City Centre.
 The university started its academic program with three departments: physics, chemistry, and economics.
-Renowned scientist and educator Sadruddin Ahmed Chowdhury was the first Vice-chancellor of the university.
-The first convocation of SUST was held on 29 April 1998 and the second convocation held on 6 December 2007 where the third convocation was held on 8 January 2020.
+Renowned scientist and educator Sadruddin Ahmed Chowdhury was the first vice-chancellor of the university.
+The first convocation of SUST was held on 29 April 1998, the second on 6 December 2007, and the third on 8 January 2020.
 At present, SUST has 7,662 students, 487 academic staffs and 772 administrative staffs; i.e. the university has 6.09 students per staff.

-SUST is the first university in Bangladesh providing whole campus free Wi-Fi access for students and staff.
-The university introduced an integrated honors course for the first time in Bangladesh and it introduced the semester system (American credit system) from the 1996-97 session.
-In 2019, Executive Committee of the National Economic Council (ECNEC) allocated BDT 9.88 billion (US$117 million) fund for 20 development projects of SUST.
+SUST is the first university in Bangladesh providing free Wi-Fi access for students and staff across its entire campus.
+The university introduced an integrated honors course for the first time in Bangladesh and it introduced the semester system (American credit system) from the 1996–97 session.
+In 2019, the Executive Committee of the National Economic Council (ECNEC) allocated a BDT 9.88-billion (US$117 million) fund for 20 development projects of SUST.

-The students of SUST invented and introduced the paperless 24/7 SMS Based Automated Registration of Admission Test procedure for the first time in Bangladesh.
+The students of SUST invented the paperless 24/7 SMS Based Automated Registration of Admission Test procedure.
 Interested students can complete the registration process through mobile phone messages.
 The contemporary government launched the system on 13 September 2009.
 For the invention, the university won an Ambillion Award in a competition of South Asian countries in 2010 and National Award for E-Content and ICT for Development Award 2010.
 Now, most of the public universities in Bangladesh have adopted this process of registration.